ICCS 2009 Design

 Sample design

-• PPS (probability proportional to size of the school)
+• Selection probability proportional to the size of the school (PPS)

-• Simultaneous sampling of schools for field test and main data collection
+• Schools sampled at the same time for field trial and main data collection

-• For each sampled school, two replacement schools were assigned.
+• For each sampled school, two replacement schools were assigned where possible

-• Systematic random sampling was used to select classes within the sampled school from the target grade.
+• Systematic random sampling was used to select one or more classes from the sampled school in the target grade.

 • Each class had an equal selection probability within the school.